Shimcha Finkelstein

-Shimcha Finkelstein (שמך פינקלשטין; 1917–1987), was a male Polish and Israeli international table tennis player.
+Shimcha Finkelstein (שמחה פינקלשטין; 1917–1987), was a male Polish and Israeli international table tennis player.

 Table tennis career

 He won a bronze medal at the 1936 World Table Tennis Championships in the Swaythling Cup (men's team event) with Alojzy Ehrlich and Samuel Schieff for Poland.

 He was Polish team champion for Hasmonea Warsaw and singles champion in 1937.
 He was of Jewish origin and before the war switched allegiance to Israel and won the first ever Israeli championship beating Mordecai Finberg in the final.

 Personal life

 He left Poland in May 1937 via Romania to Israel.
 He retired in 1967, had three children and died in 1987.